fbartels/cloudron-drone-app/README.md

 slack_url=https://hooks.slack.com/services/xxxxxxxxxxxx
 ```

-### Adding secrets through CLI
+### Adding secrets from the CLI

-You can either add secrets through the web UI or use drone directly from your terminal:
+You can either add secrets via the web interface or use drone directly from your terminal:

 ```bash
 drone secret add -repository username/repository-name --name foo --data bar --allow-pull-request